-agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data: where the purposes and means of processing are determined by EU or Member State laws, the controller (or the criteria for nominating the controller) may be designated by those laws.

-controller under the Directive likely continues to be a controller under the GDPR.

-The term "processor" refers to any entity that processes personal data under the controller's instructions (e.g., many service providers are processors).
+Issue The Directive The GDPR Impact particular importance because compliance obligations under EU law are primarily imposed on controllers.
+Under GDPR, controllers still bear the primary responsibility for compliance, although processors also have compliance obligations. agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by EU or Member State laws, the controller may be designated by those laws. agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by EU or Member State laws, the controller (or the criteria for nominating the controller) may be designated by those laws. controller under the Directive likely continues to be a controller under the GDPR.
+Processor The term "processor" refers to any entity that processes personal data under the controller's instructions (e.g., many service providers are processors).
+Art.2(e) "Processor" means a natural or legal person, public authority, agency or any other body which processes personal data on behalf of the controller.
+Art.4(8) "Processor" means a natural or legal person, public authority, agency or any other body which processes personal data on behalf of the controller.

-Art.2(e)

-"Processor" means a natural or legal person, public authority. agency or any other body which processes personal data on behalf of the controller.

-Art.4(8)

-"Processor" means a natural or legal person, public authority. agency or any other body which processes personal data on behalf of the controller.

 The concept of a "processor" does not change under the GDPR.
 Any entity that is a processor under the Directive likely continues to be a processor under the GDPR.

-Consent

-The concept of "consent" is foundational to EU data protection law.
-In general, the validly obtained consent of the data subject will permit

-Art.2(h)

-"The data subject's consent" means any freely given, specific and informed indication of his wishes by which the data subject signifies his agreement to personal
+Consent The concept of "consent" is foundational to EU data protection law.
+In general, the validly obtained consent of the data subject will permit Art.2(h) "The data subject's consent" means any freely given, specific and informed indication of his wishes by which the data subject signifies his agreement to personal Rec.25; Art.4(11) "The consent of the data subject" means any freely given, specific, informed and unambiguous indication of his or her wishes by which the data subject, either by a statement or by a clear affirmative The GDPR makes it considerably harder for organisations to obtain valid consent from data subjects.
+For organisations that rely on consent for their business activities, the processes by

-Rec.25; Art.4(11)

-"The consent of the data subject" means any freely given, specific, informed and unambiguous indication of his or her wishes by which the data subject, either by a statement or by a clear affirmative almost any type of processing activity, including Cross-Border Data Transfers. data relating to him being processed. action, signifies agreement to personal data relating to them being processed. which they obtain consent will need to be reviewed and revised to meet the requirements of the GDPR.
+Issue The Directive The GDPR Impact almost any type of processing activity, including Cross-Border Data Transfers. data relating to him being processed. action, signifies agreement to personal data relating to them being processed. which they obtain consent will need to be reviewed and revised to meet the requirements of the GDPR.
 Data breaches The term "data breach" is commonly used to refer to the scenario in which a third party gains unauthorised access to data, including personal data.
 Art.17(1) "Data breach" is not specifically defined in the Directive; but Art.
 17(1) obliges controllers to protect personal data against accidental/unlawful destruction, loss, alteration, unauthorised disclosure/access, and all other unlawful forms of processing.
 Art.4(12) "Data breach" means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
 Although the GDPR introduces a formal definition that is not provided in the Directive, the concept of a data breach does not materially change.
 Relevant filing system is any set of information that, while not computerised, is structured by reference to individuals, or by reference to criteria relating to individuals, so that specific information is accessible.